Regulations for the School Programme of the Film Literacy Section DOK.education 2023

-For the Children and Youth programme DOK.education we are looking for submissions to our Documentary Film School.
+For the film literacy programme DOK.education we are looking for submissions to our School of Seeing.

 1. What is DOK.education

-For the upcoming edition (08 to 19 May 2019) we are looking for creative short documentaries that tell stories about love, happiness, friendship, family, special hobbies, mobbing, living with disabilities, living in strange environments, being different, addictions, abuse, challenges or upheavals - films that reach the young audience.
+For the upcoming edition (3 to 14 May 2032) we are looking for creative short documentaries that tell stories about love, happiness, friendship, family, special hobbies, mobbing, living with disabilities, living in foreign environments, being different, addictions, abuse, challenges or upheavals – films that reach the young audience.

-We are looking for films about children or teenagers,
+We are looking for professional films about children or teenagers,

 These films should

-The main focus of our program is always the joy of documentary film!
+The main focus of our programme is always the joy of documentary film!
 And of course the encounter with the filmmakers.

 For each selected film DOK.education creates a comprehensive accompanying school material which we distribute to the participating teachers in order to enable a sustainable preparation of the school class visit.
 If there are DVDs or VoD links to the submitted film that can be purchased, DOK.education will be happy to pass them on to teachers and schools.

-Further information on the DOK.education programme and its self-image can also be found in an interview with Maya Reichert, head of the program, and on our website: www.dokfest-muenchen.de/DOK_education.
+Further information on the DOK.education programme and its self-image can also be found in an interview with Maya Reichert, head of the programme (available in German), and on our website: dokfest-muenchen.de/DOK_education.

 2. Submissions for DOK.education